-(a) The minimum lot size and lot width for non-exempt subdivisions shall be as provided in Section 5.1.1.

-The minimum lot size and width for exempt subdivisions are as follows except in cases where additional lot area or width is required by the Baldwin County Zoning Ordinance or County Health Department;

-- 1. Where public water and centralized wastewater collection and treatment are not provided, said lot shall be a minimum of 40,000 square feet in area with a minimum lot width of 120 feet. - 2.
+- (a) The minimum lot size and lot width for non-exempt subdivisions shall be as provided in Table 5.1 in Section 5.1.1.
+The minimum lot size and width for exempt subdivisions are as follows except in cases where additional lot area or width is required by the Baldwin County Zoning Ordinance or County Health Department; - Where public water and centralized wastewater collection and treatment are not provided, said lot shall be a minimum of 40,000 square feet in area with a minimum lot width of 120 feet.
+Each lot shall provide a minimum of 40,000 SF of contiguous uplands unless the purpose of the lot is for conservation and no development or building shall occur. - 2.
 Where a lot is served by either public water or a centralized wastewater collection and treatment system, but not both, said lot shall be a minimum of 20,000 square feet in area with a minimum lot width of 80 feet. - 3.
-Where public water and centralized wastewater collection and treatment are provided, said lot shall be a minimum of 7,500 square feet in area with a minimum lot width of 60 feet. - (b) The final subdivision plats shall establish that each lot has satisfactory access to a street as provided in Section 5.5.7: Frontage on Improved Roads; - (c) Where land is subdivided into parcels larger than 10 acres, other than ordinary building lots, such parcels shall be arranged so as to allow for the opening of future streets and logical further resubdivision; - (d) Lot sizes of properties reserved or laid out for commercial and industrial purposes shall provide for off-street parking and loading for the use contemplated; - (e) Double frontage lots shall be avoided, except where essential to provide separation of residential development from traffic arterials, or to overcome specific disadvantages of topography or orientation;

-- (f) Side lot lines should be at right angles to streets, except on curves where they should be radial; - (g) In areas which have elected to come within the zoning authority of the Baldwin County Commission, minimum setbacks from property lines shall meet or exceed the applicable setbacks established by the Baldwin County Zoning Ordinance.

-In residential subdivisions outside the zoning authority of the Baldwin County Commission, the minimum setbacks from property lines shall be as set forth in the Development Matrix contained in Section 5.1.1 of these Regulations.
+Where public water and centralized wastewater collection and treatment are provided, said lot shall be a minimum of 7,500 square feet in area with a minimum lot width of 80 feet. - (b) The final subdivision plats shall establish that each lot has satisfactory access to a street as provided in Section 5.5.7: Frontage on Improved Roads; - (c) Where land is subdivided into parcels larger than 10 acres, other than ordinary building lots, such parcels shall be arranged to allow for the opening of future streets and logical further resubdivision; - Lot sizes of properties reserved or laid out for commercial and industrial purposes shall provide for off-street parking and loading for the use contemplated; - (d) Double frontage lots shall be avoided, except where essential to provide separation of residential development from traffic arterials, or to overcome specific disadvantages of topography or orientation; - (e) Side lot lines should be at right angles to streets, except on curves where they should be radial; - (f) In areas which have elected to come within the zoning authority of the Baldwin County Commission, minimum setbacks from property lines shall meet or exceed the applicable setbacks established by the Baldwin County Zoning Ordinance. - (g) In residential subdivisions outside the zoning authority of the Baldwin County Commission, the minimum setbacks from property lines shall be as set forth in Table 5.1, Section 5.1.1 of these regulations.

-In non-residential subdivisions outside the zoning authority of the Baldwin County Commission, the minimum setback from property lines shall be: from the front and rear lots line, 25 feet; from the side lot line, 10 feet; from the side which abuts a street, 20 feet;

-- (h) In accordance with Act No. 94-572 of the Legislature of Alabama enacted April 21, 1994, the following construction setbacks shall apply from any state or county road or highway: - 1.
+- (h) In non-residential subdivisions outside the zoning authority of the Baldwin County Commission, the minimum setback from property lines shall be: 25 feet from the front and rear lots line; 10 feet from the side lot lines; 20 feet from the side which abuts a street; - (i) In accordance with Act No. 94-572 of the Legislature of Alabama enacted April 21, 1994, the following construction setbacks shall apply to any state or county road or highway: - 1.
 Principal arterials require a 125-foot setback from the centerline of the right-of-way; - 2.
 Minor arterials require a 100-foot setback from the centerline of the right-of-way; - 3.
 Major collectors require a 75-foot setback from the centerline of the right-of-way; - 4.
 Minor collectors require a 50-foot setback from the centerline of the right-of-way; - 5.
 All other paved roads require a 40-foot setback from the centerline of the right-of-way; - 6.
 Unpaved roads require a 30-foot setback from the margin of the right-of-way.